Religious Exploration

 • To provide parents with support and opportunity to help in their children’s faith development;

 • To provide adults in our congregation the opportunity to explore their own values and put them into practice by being instrumental in the development of our youth.
-For more information, contact the DRE.

 Our Whole Lives

 Our Whole Lives is a sexuality education curriculum that helps participants make informed and responsible decisions about their sexual health and behavior.
 It equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.
-Grounded in a holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, personal, and social aspects of sexuality.
+Grounded in a holistic view of sexuality, Our Whole Lives (OWL) not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, personal, and social aspects of sexuality.

 OWL curriculum is offered for 4 grade levels; K-First; Fourth-Sixth grades, 7-9, and 10-12.
 The 7-9 curriculum is a companion program for Coming of Age.